Banana Chocolate Chip Cookies

 8. Place it on a baking sheet and bake for 10 to 12 minutes.
 You want medium golden brown edges and tops.
 They’ll fall a bit as they cool.

-Dough for Banana Chocolate Chip Cookies
+Quick Tips for the Best Banana Chocolate Chip Cookies

 Video on How to Make Banana Chocolate Chip Cookies